 - Bring to a simmer.
-Next, add the drained beans, chicken broth, green chilies, chili powder, cumin, cayenne, black pepper and oregano and bring soup to a low simmer.
+Next, add the drained beans, chicken broth, green chilies, chili powder, cumin, cayenne, black pepper, and oregano, and bring the soup to a low simmer.
 Let the soup simmer for a few minutes, then add the half and half.

 - Serve.
-Once the soup has thickened, you may serve immediately.
-Ladle into bowls and top with shredded cheese, tortilla strips, lime wedges or any of your favorite toppings.
+Once the soup has thickened, you may serve it immediately.
+Ladle into bowls and top with shredded cheese, tortilla strips, lime wedges, or any of your favorite toppings.
 Enjoy!

 Tips and Tricks

 - Use rotisserie chicken or leftover chicken to save a little time.